![]() Astronautical Science, JAXA, JAPAN on Feb. 29, 2008.

 One of the large factors obstructing the earthquake precursor research by the conventional ground based

-observation is the long time needed to accumulate useful data because the occurrence of large earthquakes is
+observation is the long time needed to accumulate useful data because the occurrence of large earthquakes is limited in space and time.

 On the other hand, however, the satellite observation can afford global coverage so that relevant data may be

 obtained in a short time.
-In fact, globally, magnitude 7 to 8 class large earthquakes occur about 10 to 20 times
+In fact, globally, magnitude 7 to 8 class large earthquakes occur about 10 to 20 times every year on the average.
+It is the main reason why satellite observation is executed and proposed by many countries.

 One of the purposes of the workshop is to inform the existence of the effects of earthquakes on the ionosphere

 to ionospheric scientists.
-As you may be well aware that only a few ionospheric scientists are pursuing this issue in
+As you may be well aware that only a few ionospheric scientists are pursuing this issue in the world.

 Second purpose of the workshop is to discuss the satellite missions, which scientists from several countries are